Art. 603. Definitions

 teaching, training, and supervision of a child, including any public or private teacher,

-teacher's aide, instructional aide, school principal, school staff member, bus driver, coach,
+teacher's aide, instructional aide, school principal, school staff member, school resource

 (f) "Commercial film and photographic print processor" is any person who develops